-A. The Pace of Child Sex Abuse SOL Change Since 2002
+III.
+The Pace of Child Abuse SOL Reform Since 2002

 Child sex abuse SOL reform has been a very active area of the law, with 2021 adding to the unprecedented success of 2019.
-2019 was a banner year for SOL reform with 23 states and Washington D.C. improving their SOLs.
+2019 was a banner year for SOL reform with 23 states and Washington, D.C. improving their SOLs.
 The momentum continued into 2021, and despite the Covid-19 pandemic, 14 states and 1 territory were successful in changing their SOLs for the better.

-No two states are identical, which means that child sex abuse SOL reform is a prime example of Justice Louis Brandeis' concept of the states operating as policy "laboratories."1109 This is truly a 50-state experiment.
+No two states are identical, which means that child sex abuse SOL reform is a prime example of Justice Louis Brandeis' concept of the states operating as policy "laboratories."
+This is truly a 50-state experiment.
 Overall, there have been more amendments to criminal SOLs than civil SOLs since 2002, but both have experienced transformative reform.
-This study actually underemphasizes legislative activity in that it only tracks the bills that became law; there were many more bills introduced year after year.1110 Moreover, for some states, bills were introduced repeatedly, e.g., New York Assembly members repeatedly introduced the Child Victims Act for over a decade until it finally became law in 2019.
-The pace of change continued to grow in 2021 with 37 U.S. States and Territories introducing legislation to reform SOLs and 15 passing new laws.1111 i.
-For Criminal SOLs: The Move of Choice Has Been to Eliminate and/or Extend SOLs
+This study actually underemphasizes legislative activity in that it only tracks the bills that became law; there were many more bills introduced year after year.
+Moreover, for some states, bills were introduced repeatedly, e.g., New York Assembly members repeatedly introduced the Child Victims Act for over a decade until it finally became law in 2019.
+The pace of change continued to grow in 2021 with 37 U.S. States and Territories introducing legislation to reform SOLs and 15 passing new laws.
+1119

+A. For Criminal SOLs: The Move of Choice Has Been to Eliminate and/or Extend SOLs

-Since 2002, 31 U.S. States, 5 Territories and the Federal Government eliminated SOLs for at least some child sex abuse crimes, felonies and/or misdemeanors.1112
+Since 2002, 31 U.S. States, five Territories and the Federal Government eliminated SOLs for at least some child sex abuse crimes, felonies and/or misdemeanors.
+1120

-- 32 States, 2 Territories and the Federal Government extended at least some SOLs for child sex abuse crimes.1113 - 22 States, 2 Territories and the Federal Government both extended and eliminated criminal SOLs.1114
+- 32 States, 2 Territories and the Federal Government extended at least some SOLs for child sex abuse crimes.
+1121 - 22 States, 2 Territories and the Federal Government both extended and eliminated criminal SOLs.
+1122

-The current net result (including states that previously eliminated the criminal SOL) is that 44 States, all 6 Territories, and the Federal Government have eliminated at least some criminal SOLs.1115
+The current net result (including states that previously eliminated the criminal SOL) is that forty-four States, all six Territories, and the Federal Government have eliminated at least some criminal SOLs.
+1123

-Since 2002, 31 U.S. States, 5 Territories and the Federal Government eliminated SOLs for at least some child sex abuse crimes, felonies and/or misdemeanors.1116 ii.
-For Civil SOLs: Three Paths Were Taken: Extension, Elimination, and/or Revival
+B. For Civil SOLs: Three Paths Were Taken: Extension, Elimination, and/or Revival